A Large-Scale Database for Graph Representation Learning: Properties of MalNet

 \textbf{Hierarchy.} Function call graphs are assigned a general \textit{type} (e.g., Worm) and specialized \textit{family} label (e.g., Spybot) using the Euphony~\cite{hurier2017euphony} classification structure (see Figure~\ref{fig:tree}).
 To generate these labels, Euphony takes a VirusTotal~\cite{total2012virustotal} report containing up to 70 labels across a variety of antivirus vendors and unifies the labeling process by learning the patterns, structure and lexicon of vendors over time.
 While Euphony provides state-of-the-art performance, this task is considered an open-challenge due to both naming disagreements~\cite{hurier2016lack,kantchelian2015better} and a lack of adopted naming standards~\cite{hurier2017euphony} across vendors.
 To help address this issue, we collect and release the raw VirusTotal reports containing up to 70 antivirus labels for each graph.

-\textbf{Diversity \& Imbalance.} \dataset offers 47 types and 696 families of function call graphs following a long tailed distribution with imbalance ratios of 7,827$\times$ and 16,901$\times$, respectively!
+\textbf{Diversity \& Imbalance.} \dataset offers 47 types and 696 families of function call graphs following a long tailed distribution with imbalance ratios of 7,827$\times$ and 16,901$\times$, respectively.
 To put this in perspective, \dataset's smallest class contains only 113 samples of the \textit{Click} graph, while 884,455 of the \textit{Adware} type.
 Models learning from long-tailed distributions tend to favor the majority class, leading to poor generalization performance on rare classes.
 While class imbalance is traditionally solved by resampling the data (undersampling, oversampling)~\cite{chawla2002smote,peng2019trainable}, reshaping the loss function (loss reweighting, regularization)~\cite{cao2019learning,cui2019class} or accounting for input-hardness~\cite{duggal2020elf}, it is largely unexplored in the graph domain.
 We hope that \dataset can serve as a source of data to spark novel research in this critical area.

 \textbf{Cybersecurity Applications.} A majority of malware samples are \textit{polymorphic} in nature, meaning that subtle source code changes in the original malware variant can result in significantly different compiled code (e.g., instruction reordering, branch inversion, register allocation)~\cite{you2010malware,dullien2005graph}.
 Cybercriminals frequently take advantage of this to evade signature based detection, a predominant form of malware detection~\cite{sathyanarayan2008signature}.
 Fortunately, these subtle source code changes have minimal effect on the control flow of the executable, which can be represented with a \textit{function call graph} (see Figure~\ref{fig:call-graph}).
 Research has demonstrated that function call graphs (FCGs) can effectively defeat the polymorphic nature of malware through techniques like graph matching~\cite{gallagher2006matching,hu2009large,kinable2011malware,kostakis2011improved,kong2013discriminant} and representation learning~\cite{gascon2013structural,jiang2018dlgraph}.
-Unfortunately, prior to the release of \dataset, no large-scale FCG datasets have been made publically available largely due to the proprietary nature of the data.
+Unfortunately, prior to the release of \dataset, no large-scale FCG datasets have been made publicly available largely due to the proprietary nature of the data.
+We note that while open research can significantly advance the frontiers of cybersecurity, it can be used by malicious actors to conduct research on detection avoidance.